-4. The next step is important - you need to tell DDT to use SLURM as the MPI manager task, and then need to specify the srun arguments and desired number of processes.
-In the example below (click for larger image), generic (SLURM) is selected, 32 processes and 4 nodes.
+3. The next step is important - you need to tell DDT to use SLURM as the MPI manager task, and then need to specify the srun arguments and desired number of processes.
+In the example below, generic (SLURM) is selected, 64 processes.

 - Consult the vendor documentation (below)

 - Contact the LC Hotline to report a problem.